Skip to main content

 strategy.entry("Long", strategy.long)

-And you'd want to close that trade when the moving averages cross back:
+Close when the averages cross back:

 if (ta.crossunder(fastMA, slowMA))